infinity0/msg-notes/causal/02-consistency.rst

 can achieve a stronger guarantee with simpler techniques.

-With consistency, we only achieve "first-order" knowledge - that is, for each message m, from the view of a member u, u knows (P) everyone has seen m, but u doesn't know if (Q) others know P, nor if (R) they know u knows P, etc. That's OK; we don't foresee any situation where we need those latter properties, so they are lesser concerns.
-For comparison, consensus requires us to achieve `common knowledge`_ (i.e. "infinite-order" knowledge).
+With consistency, we only achieve "first-order" knowledge - that is, for each message m, from the view of a member u, u knows (P: everyone has seen m), but u doesn't know if (Q: others know P), nor (R: they know u knows P), etc. For comparison, consensus requires us to achieve `common knowledge`_ (i.e.
+"infinite-order" knowledge).

-We believe that this is not a security problem - it is the responsibility of each user to check that all messages they see are fully-acked.
-If our ack is dropped, then even though we don't know they have received our ack, we know that they will not treat the un-acked (from their view) message as part of the consistent transcript - it is not in their interest to do so.
-So we don't need to *guarantee* that our own explicit acks are fully-acked.
-This avoids the Byzantine agreement problem.
+We don't foresee any situation where we need those latter properties, and we believe that their absence is not a security problem.
+It is the responsibility of each user to check that all messages they see are fully-acked.
+For a message m that we acked with am, even though we don't explicitly check if the recipient actually received am, we know at least that if the transport drops am, they would not treat m as fully-acked, i.e. a maybe-unsafe situation would not be presented as safe.
+Further, the way that we handle duplicate packets mentioned above, gives some extra confidence against this particular scenario.

 A related concept that *does* provide a guarantee for explicit acks, is :ref:`heartbeats <heartbeats>`.
 These can be thought of as automatic explicit